 Liz Parsons passed away on August 17th, 2018

-A Memorial Service will be held at 11.00am on Jul 07, 2018 at First United Methodist Church, Orlando
+A Memorial Service will held at 2.00pm on Saturday, Sep 08, 2018 at First United Methodist Church, Orlando

 Facilitated by John Richard.
 A Wrangle is an opportunity to revisit previous classes.
 Discussion and questions are encouraged.

 Humorous, surprising and informative, Canadian clinical psychologist and psychology professor, Dr. Jordan Peterson tells us why skateboarding boys and girls must be left alone, what terrible fate awaits those who criticize too easily, and why you should always pet a cat when you meet one on the street.

 What does the nervous system of the lowly lobster have to tell us about standing up straight (with our shoulders back) and about success in life?
 Why did ancient Egyptians worship the capacity to pay careful attention as the highest of gods?
 What dreadful paths do people tread when they become resentful, arrogant and vengeful?
 Dr. Peterson journeys broadly, discussing discipline, freedom, adventure and responsibility, distilling the world’s wisdom into 12 practical and profound rules for life.
 12 Rules for Life shatters the modern commonplaces of science, faith and human nature, while transforming and ennobling the mind and spirit of its readers.
 Also an introduction to Dr. Stephen Greenblatt’s “The Rise and Fall of Adam and Eve.”

 Led by Nu Class member and former Florida Supreme Court Chief Justice Charley Wells